Many people mistake other pests for termites which can impact the type of treatment they…

 Flying termites have two sets of wings.
 All four wings are equal in length.
 When they’re folded, the wings extend about twice as long as the termite’s body.
 All termites have two straight antennae.

 Termite Vs. Carpenter Ants

-- Termites have 2 sets of equal-sized wings, while carpenter ants have one set of large wings and one set of small wings.
+- 1 set of large wings and 1 set of small wings